 Instituted in the memory of Jai Chandiram by her family, the Jai Chandiram Memorial Fellowship is awarded bi-annually and supports media and research projects by members of the IAWRT India Chapter.
 Jai Chandiram was a distinguished media professional and former Deputy Director General (DDG) of Doordarshan.
 She was the founding member and Managing Trustee of IAWRT India Chapter and the first Asian to be the President of IAWRT International.

 The previous Jai Chandiram Memorial Fellowships were awarded to filmmakers, Iram Ghufran, Debjani Mukherjee and Madhumanti Sengupta.

-The 2023 edition of the Asian Women's Film Festival will be held online from 9-11 March 2023, with a curation of film screenings, conversations and master classes.
+The 2023 edition of the Asian Women's Film Festival will be held at the India International Centre 15-17 March 2023, with a curation of film screenings, conversations and master classes.